awsdocs/aws-kms-developer-guide/doc_source/kms-api-permissions-reference.md

   *Key policy* means that you can specify the permission in the key policy\.
 When the key policy contains the [policy statement that enables IAM policies](key-policies.md#key-policy-default-allow-root-enable-iam), you can specify the permission in an IAM policy\.

   *IAM policy* means that you can specify the permission only in an IAM policy\.
++ **Cross\-account use** shows the operations that authorized users can perform on resources in a different AWS account\.

+  A value of *Yes* means that principals can perform the operation on resources in a different AWS account\.

+  A value of *No* means that principals can perform the operation only on resources in their own AWS account\.

+  If you give a principal in a different account a permission that can't be used on a cross\-account resource, the permission is not effective\.
+For example, if you give a principal in a different account [kms:TagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) permission to a CMK in your account, their attempts to tag the CMK in your account will fail\.
 + **Resources** lists the AWS KMS resources to which the permissions apply\.
 AWS KMS supports two resource types: a customer master key \(CMK\) and an alias\.
 In a key policy, the value of the `Resource` element is always `*`, which indicates the CMK to which the key policy is attached\.

   Use the following values to represent an AWS KMS resource in an IAM policy\.